Browse by Dish

 IHOP Classic Eggs Benedict

-Read moreIn 2023, IHOP introduced some creative new eggs Benedict dishes, including one made with bacon jam and another with shredded beef and poblano hollandaise sauce.
-I can certainly appreciate the chain’s novel approach to the traditional recipe, but your taste buds may not be quite ready for those big flavors in the early a.m.
-That’s why, for this hack, I'm turning to the classic version of the chain’s Benedict, which will be extremely kind to your palate, no matter what time of the day it is.
+Read moreIn 2023, IHOP introduced some creative new eggs Benedict dishes, including one with bacon jam and another featuring shredded beef and poblano hollandaise sauce.
+I can certainly appreciate the chain’s novel approach to the traditional recipe, but your taste buds may not be quite ready for those bold flavors in the early a.m.
+That’s why, for this hack, I'm turning to the classic version of the chain’s Benedict, which will be gentle on your palate, no matter the time of day.

-For my IHOP Classic Eggs Benedict copycat recipe, I’ll show you how to make hollandaise sauce from scratch in just a few minutes, and how to easily poach perfect eggs just as quickly.
-Hopefully, this recipe is one that you return to whenever you want an impressive breakfast that doesn’t take much work.
+For my IHOP Classic Eggs Benedict copycat recipe, I’ll show you how to make hollandaise sauce from scratch in just a few minutes and how to poach perfect eggs just as quickly.
+Hopefully, this recipe will be one that you return to whenever you want an impressive breakfast that doesn’t take much work.

 Once the poached eggs are done, stack them on black forest ham (a much better choice than Canadian bacon) and English muffins, douse them with the great hollandaise, and serve the dish with crispy hash browns or fruit on the side.